 Immunotherapy is not widely used in dogs with squamous cell carcinoma yet, but research in this area is ongoing based on the immunotherapy treatment of human patients with squamous cell carcinoma.21

 Vaccine for Squamous Cell Carcinoma

-There is no vaccine for dogs, but currently researchers are pursuing a vaccine for people with head and neck squamous cell carcinoma.22 Because dogs and humans are quite alike when it comes to treating cancer, perhaps advances in human medicine could lead to dogs benefitting from a vaccine in the future as well.
+There is no vaccine for dogs, but currently, researchers are pursuing a vaccine for people with head and neck squamous cell carcinoma.22 Because dogs and humans are pretty alike in treating cancer, perhaps future advances in human medicine could also benefit dogs.

 Diet Considerations for Squamous Cell Carcinoma

-The most important thing when feeding a dog with squamous cell carcinoma, as with any dog, is to make sure that her diet is complete and balanced, providing all of the nutrients that her body requires.
+The most important thing when feeding a dog with squamous cell carcinoma, as with any dog, is to ensure that her diet is complete and balanced, providing all the nutrients that her body requires.
 Although there is no official dog cancer diet, there is a lot of information about diet in our diet section.

 Supplements for Squamous Cell Carcinoma

 Several studies show that natural compounds have activity against oral squamous cell carcinoma cells: